Domain wall motion with surface acoustic waves#

 from mumaxplus import World, Grid, Ferromagnet

-from mumaxplus.util import twodomain
+from mumaxplus.util import twodomain, plot_field

 # simulation time